Brian-S-Poon/Software-Questionnaire/README.md

 their knowledge of programming languages and framework technologies.

 ## Features
-- Uses bright green CSS styling to improve user perception and experience.
+- Used bright green CSS styling to improve user perception and experience.
 - Packaged a Dockerfile with Apache HTTP Server and created a Docker image to deploy on Amazon Elastic Container Registry and Microsoft Azure Container Registry.

 ## Demo